bkrem/awesome-solidity/README.md

 - [pedrobergamini/flashloaner-contract](https://github.com/pedrobergamini/flashloaner-contract) - Smart contracts that operate arbitrages between Sushiswap and Uniswap.
 - [raineorshine/solidity-by-example](https://github.com/raineorshine/solidity-by-example) - A collection of short yet fully-functional contracts that demonstrate language features.
 - [Solidity By Example](https://solidity-by-example.org/) - An introduction to the language with simple examples.
+- [useWeb3 - Learn web3 development](https://www.useweb3.xyz/) - A curated overview of the best and latest resources on Ethereum, Solidity and Web3 development.

 ##### Deployed on Ethereum Mainnet